 Merkel cell carcinoma usually occurs in older individuals who have a history of prolonged exposure to sun and sun burns.
 However, Merkel cell carcinoma can also be occur in younger patients and this is commonly seen in people who have weakened immune systems for a variety of reasons.
 In younger patients, a virus called Polyoma virus is believed to play a role in the development Merkel cell carcinoma.

 This is the size of the tumour measured in centimetres.
 Your report may only describe the greatest dimension.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in greatest dimension.

-Why is this important?
 The tumour size is used to determine the tumour stage (see Pathologic stage below).
-Tumours that are larger than 2 centimeters are more likely to re-grow after treatment or to spread to other areas of the body.
+Tumours that are larger than 2 centimetres are more likely to re-grow after treatment or to spread to other areas of the body.

 All Merkel cell carcinomas start in the epidermis on the outer surface of the skin.
-Tumour thickness describes how far the cancer cells have traveled from the epidermis into the tissue below.
+Depth of invasion describes how far the cancer cells have traveled from the epidermis into the tissue below.
 The movement of cancer cells from the epidermis into the tissue below is called invasion.